 Kerr has encountered different obstacles in her acting career.
 Though the industry is certainly revving up, diverse roles for actresses are still few and far between.
 “For me being an actress in Jamaica is that situation where I'm always called for the same roles,” she explained to me.
 “Or, I'm not called because there just is nowhere for me.
 There is a portrayal of Jamaica in the media --the tourist versions of it.
-That's what the Jamaican experience, or about women in Jamaica, I'm not the woman they're thinking of."
+That's what [people[ picture when they come to Jamaica.
+So if they're thinking of coming to Jamaica to tell a story [about] the Jamaican experience, or about women in Jamaica, I'm not the woman they're thinking of."

 Still, Kerr has not allowed the lack of roles to prevent her from thriving in an industry that she loves.
 She just began to look at things differently.
 “I've started producing as well in order to pay the bills, but it's something that I enjoy,“ she said smiling.
 Acting though will always be her first love.
 “There is an energy and a challenge of subtlety of film acting that inspires me and pushes me, “ she explained.
 “I could see there's a shift in energy that's been happening in the last year with more films -- even with short films or television cause people are really really trying to make their own concepts again.
 So I feel that shift as an actress, there are more opportunities.”